ni/nimi-python/docs/nidcpower/class.rst

     :param reset:

-        Specifies whether to reset the device during the initialization procedure.
+        If independent_channels is True (default), specifies whether to reset channel(s) during the initialization procedure.
+Otherwise, specifies whether to reset the device during the initialization procedure.

+        See the target initialization method for more details.